 What to Expect

 Restored from one of the original buildings at this site, a visitor/education center provides both cultural and ecological information about the Valley.
 The historic barn and house are registered with the Colorado Historical Society as well as the National Register of Historic Places.

-While you're in the area, consider a visit to the Conservancy's Yampa River Preserve, located just upstream.
+While you're in the area, consider a visit to TNC's Yampa River Preserve, located just upstream.

 Why TNC Selected This Site

 The Yampa River supports one of the world's largest remaining examples of a rare riparian forest type dominated by narrowleaf cottonwood, box elder, and red-osier dogwood.
 (A few places in Utah, Idaho, Wyoming and Colorado are the only places where this plant community occurs.)

-The Carpenter Ranch is perfectly suited as a collaboration and education facility for four reasons:
+The Carpenter Ranch Preserve is perfectly suited as a collaboration and education facility for four reasons:

 - Ecological value